Video Individual Counting for Moving Drones

 The global density maps contain the densities of all pedestrians in each frame, while the shared density maps only include densities for pedestrians appearing in both frames.
 Consequently, the outflow and inflow density maps can be obtained from the difference between the global and shared density maps:

-where $\mathcal{D}_{io}$ is the inflow-outflow decoder that composed of convolutional layers.
-Obviously, the outflow density map contains the densities of pedestrians appearing only in frame $V_j$, while the inflow density map contains the densities of those appearing only in frame $V_{j+\delta}$.
+where $\mathcal{D}_{io}$ is the inflow-outflow decoder that is composed of convolutional layers.
+Obviously, the outflow density map contains the density of pedestrians appearing only in frame $V_j$, while the inflow density map contains the density of those appearing only in frame $V_{j+\delta}$.
 During testing, summing the inflow density maps of all frames yields the total number of pedestrians in the video.

 Our framework is trained with four MAE losses: global $\mathcal{L}_g$, shared $\mathcal{L}_s$, outflow $\mathcal{L}_o$, and inflow $\mathcal{L}_{in}$ density map loss.
 These losses are computed as follows: